pulumi/docs/content/docs/guides/crossguard/core-concepts.md

 ## Policy

 A Policy contains specific logic you would like to enforce.
-For example, you may want to restrict the creation of public S3 buckets or you may disallow resource provisioning without tags.
-You can refer to other examples [here](https://github.com/pulumi/examples/tree/master/policy-packs).
+For example, you may want to prevent the creation of public, world-readable storage objects. (e.g. on AWS S3, Azure BlobStore, etc.) or prevent the creation of a virtual machine without the proper security groups in-place.

 Policies are written as validation functions that are evaluated against all resources in your Pulumi stack.
 If the validation function calls `reportViolation`, the associated resource will be considered in violation of the policy. `reportViolation` can be called multiple times to report multiple violations.